Rochester Cathedral: Library

 When King John besieged the castle (1215) some manuscripts were lost, and more were too in 1264 when Simon de Montfort occupied the City of Rochester.

 The dissolution of the monasteries was catastrophic for the cathedral library.
-John Leland, Royal Librarian and antiquary, complained to Thomas Cromwell that young German scholars were appearing and cutting documents out of books in the cathedral libraries.
+John Leland, Royal Librarian and antiquary, complained to Thomas Cromwell that young German scholars were cutting documents out of books in the cathedral libraries.
 Leland was able to save some manuscripts and 99 from Rochester are now in the Royal Collection in the British Museum.
 37 other works have been traced in England, Scotland, Europe and even the United States.

 Following the Dissolution, the Old Vestry to the east of the south quire transept was adopted as the Chapter Room and library.
 Notwithstanding its change in designation, it is still used from time to time as a vestry by the clergy.
 The only contents to survive the Dissolution were ancient manuscripts, the 50 volumes predating 1540 appear to have been later acquisitions.
-The library remained smaller than in mediaeval times, there were less clergy than monks.
+The library remained smaller than in mediaeval times, as the clergy were less numerous than the monks.
 The chapter members were required to be "learned and erudite" and possess a university degree, so it is postulated that they would have their own personal books.
-From the 18th century onwards the library grew, in part due to donations which became traditional upon deans and canons' appointments.
-Some legacies were received, notably Richard Poley of Rochester whose grave can be seen at the foot of the Quire Steps.
+From the 18th century onwards the library grew, in part due to donations which became traditional upon deans' and canons' appointments.
+Some legacies were received, notably Richard Poley of Rochester whose grave is at the foot of the Quire Steps.
 In 1907-9 the east wall of the library was reconstructed, the floor replaced and new bookcases provided by the donation of T. H. Foord, a benefactor of both the city and cathedral.

 Notable contents

 The Textus Roffensis, mentioned above, is now on display in Rochester Cathedral.
 The Custumale Roffense dates from around 1300 and gives (in Latin) information about the priory's income and domestic arrangements.
 Instructions are given for the ringing of bells, confirming their use at this date.
-There is a copy of St Augustine's (Note: Augustine of Hippo (354–540), not Augustine of Canterbury (c.530–604).)
+There is a copy of St Augustine's (Note: Augustine of Hippo (354–430), not Augustine of Canterbury (c.530–604).)
 De Consensu Evangelistarum ("On the Harmony of the Evangelists") copied in the first half of the 12th century.
 It is in its medieval binding, and from its script it is clear that the copy was made at Rochester.
 Also from Rochester is Peter Lombard's Book of Sentences (Questiones Theologicae) from the late 13th century.
 There are a number of medieval charters.

 There is a Complutensian Polyglot Bible (Greek, Latin and Hebrew) printed in Spain in 1514–17.
 A Sarum Missal of 1534 came from Paris.
 Rochester has a copy of Coverdale's Bible from 1535, a Great Bible of 1539, a Bishop's Bible of 1568 and numerous other later copies.
 The Bishop's Bible is notable for the note at Psalm xlv.9: "Ophir is thought to be the Ilande in the west coast, of late found by Christopher Colombo, from whence at this day is brought most fine gold."